mhofmann-Khoury/knit_script_evaluation/readme.md

 ```

 ## Action 1a: Generate a stockinette square
-1. Convert this snippet of code into knitout instructions by running main.py with the program set to `Task.Stst` (line 18)
+1. Convert `stst_20x20.ks` into knitout instructions by running main.py with the program set to `Task.Stst` (line 18)

 ## Action 1b: Resize the Stockinette Swatch
 1. Modify the file named `modified_stst.ks` to make a swatch of stockinette that is 40 stitches wide and 10 courses tall.